Goutamchoudhary/Netflix-Clone-Heroku/README.md

 # Netflix-Clone-Heroku

 ## Background
+***

   A full stack MERN application built using ReactJS, React Hooks, React Router, Material UI, Saas Styling, ExpressJS, NodeJS, and MongoDB.
   REST API is used to perform the CRUD operations for user, movies/tvshows, featured list, and collection list with MongoDB Cluster.
+If the user is logged in as admin, all the data related to movie/tvshow lists and featured list is being created using REST APIs via HTTP POST method.
+Since there is no admin dashboard created so all those HTTP requests are made through POSTMAN.
 Axios library is used to fetch or create data to MongoDB server via HTTP requests.
-  ExpressJS is used which is a back end web application framework for NodeJS.
+ExpressJS is used which is a back-end web application framework for NodeJS.

 **Note:** This application is deployed on heroku using Heroku Platform which is a Software-as-a-Service.

 ## Features Implemented
+***

 * Original Netflix UI replicated using ReactJS, React Hooks, Material UI, and advanced sass styling.
 * A register page and sign in page is created where a user can safely sign up and sign in with the valid email id.
 * While login, a token is generated which is used to authenticate the user.
 This is implemented using jsonwebtoken.
+* All users are not allowed to make create, update and delete requests to the MongoDB server except if the user logged in as admin.
 * The passwords are encrypted using CryptoJS library.
 * A random tvshow or movie will be displayed in the featured part of the application.
 * Collections of popular movies and tvshows are created in the database manually.